PseudoKnight/CHPlotSquared/README.md

 # CHPlotSquared

+Version 3.x is compatible with MethodScript 3.3.4 and PlotSquared 5.x

-Version 2.x is compatible with MethodScript 3.3.4 and PlotSquared 4.297+
+Version 2.0.0 is compatible with MethodScript 3.3.4 and PlotSquared 4.x

 Version 1.0.2 is compatible with MethodScript 3.3.4 and PlotSquared 3.5.x